english-blog/english-blog.github.io/_posts/2024-02-27-understanding-the-spectrum-of-respect.md

 If you are honest with yourself, there will be qualities that you respect, there will be qualities that you can tolerate and there will be qualities that you cannot tolerate (in most cases, very well hidden, everyone has a skeleton in their closet).

-Thus respect is a spectrum
+Thus respect is a spectrum.

 > [admire]......[tolerate]......[can't tolerate]